 How Far Can a Skunk Spray?

 This can depend a bit on the skunk.
-Most skunks can shoot up to 10 feet with deadly accuracy, but there have been documented cases of 15 feet and a few even reaching 20 feet.
+Most adult skunks can shoot up to 10 feet with deadly accuracy.
+However, there have been documented cases of 15 feet and a few even reaching 20 feet.

 Of course, the spray can go further than this, but the accuracy is greatly reduced.